A common-sense guide to minimising the risks of getting hurt

-So, if injury is to be prevented, the player must start with no injury.
+So, if an injury is to be prevented, the player must start with no injury.
 This somewhat chicken and egg situation can be minimised if adequate precautions are taken.
-The necessity for warm up has often been stressed, the similar need for a warm down and the will to perform it rather less emphasised.
-The warm up itself must be scientific, a five-minute jog followed by a couple of efforts merely scratches the surface.
-During competition the joints involved are liable to he used not only through their normal range of flexibility but also, often at the behest of an opponent, into angles of extension not previously contemplated.
-So, before a warm up there should be a programme of movement for each joint to take it to its extremes and to lengthen muscles and tendons so that the shock of competition does not immediately tear them.
-Flexibility should therefore be built into every training programme, but a survey of the tight hamstrings of nearly every distance runner shows the futility of suggesting such exercises.
+The necessity for warm-up has often been stressed, the similar need for a cool down and the will to perform it rather less emphasised.
+The warm-up itself must be scientific, a five-minute jog followed by a couple of efforts merely scratches the surface.
+During the competition, the joints involved are liable to be used not only through their normal range of flexibility but also, often at the behest of an opponent, into angles of extension not previously contemplated.
+So, before a warm-up there should be a programme of movement for each joint to take it to its extremes and to lengthen muscles and tendons so that the shock of competition does not immediately tear them.
+Flexibility should, therefore, be built into every training programme, but a survey of the tight hamstrings of nearly every distance runner shows the futility of suggesting such exercises.
 An inability to comprehend that much of the lower back pain from which they suffer is related to stiff and unstretched hamstrings is accompanied by the unspoken fear that time spent in stretching equals time.
 However, lengthened hamstrings could allow an increase in stride length and performances to match.

 Sit back and ask yourself why

-The trained athlete has one other source of injury, over use.
+The trained athlete has one other source of injury, overuse.
 Repeated movement and actions, especially within the one plane, can induce injury that insufficient recovery will accentuate.
-Unfortunately, fitness is a knife-edge, under training equals under performance while over training equals over use injury.
+Unfortunately, fitness is a knife-edge, under training equals underperformance while overtraining equals overuse injury.
 There is no single way to prevent this, though varied training in terms of effort, intensity, terrain, environmental conditions and distance may all minimise the risk.
 The runner with a set 50-miles/week routine will probably suffer more from injury over a four-week period than the one who runs 35, 60, 45 and 60 miles in successive weeks, allowing time for recovery after harder and longer efforts.
-Objective coaching can educate, not only with regard to lower limbs, but also in the case of the racket player with tennis elbow, the swimmer with shoulder impingement pain, and so on through the endless list of over use damage.
-If a single piece of advice existed for prevention of injury, many medical and paramedical staff would be out of work.
+Objective coaching can educate, not only with regard to lower limbs, but also in the case of the racket player with tennis elbow, the swimmer with shoulder impingement pain, and so on through the endless list of overuse damage.
+If a single piece of advice existed for prevention of injury, much medical and paramedical staff would be out of work.
 However, if present trends continue the need for medical care of injured players will increase rather than decrease.
 That, however, does not prevent each individual from standing back from his sport and, with the help of a coach, trying to analyse why any previous injury has occurred and outlining the measures necessary to prevent any future injury.